gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

     - Parallelizing tests.

 ### What’s the difference between end-to-end testing and acceptance testing?
+- End-to-end -> UI testing, in production-like environment
+- Acceptance -> verify acceptance criteria (meet the business needs). it can include end-to-end tests

 - End-to-end usually involves testing the application by using the UI to simulate user interaction.
 Since this requires the application to run in a complete production-like environment, end-to-end testing provides the most confidence to developers that the system is working correctly.

 - Acceptance testing is the practice of verifying acceptance criteria.
 Acceptance criteria is a document with the rules and behaviors that the application must follow to fulfill the users’ needs.
 An application that fulfills all acceptance criteria meets the users’ business needs by definition.